Sunday, May 3, 2026

 Image

 There are many things President Franklin Roosevelt got right in the run up to, and during, the Second World War.
 He recognized Germany as a threat, not just in Europe, but globally.
 FDR also had an ability to spot and promote talent.
 Selecting George C Marshall as Army Chief of Staff in 1939 was not obvious, as he was promoted ahead of more than three dozen more senior officers, yet FDR did so after Marshall disagreed with him in a large meeting (for the full story read Management Lessons).
 Marshall proved to be a brilliant choice as was Admiral Chester Nimitz, hand picked by FDR to command the Navy in the Pacific.
-He also had the good sense to keep Marshall in the U.S. and instead appoint Dwight Eisenhower as commander of Allied forces for D-Day.
+He also had the good sense to keep Marshall in the U.S. and instead agree that Dwight Eisenhower should command Allied forces for D-Day.

 FDR also encouraged dissent.
 The military chiefs and his war cabinet engaged in ferocious arguments at time, particularly from 1939 through 1942.
 At one point in 1942, Marshall threatened to resign because of his disagreement with the president on the issue of invading North Africa, an issue on which FDR was proven correct - the American army was in no shape to fight the Germans in northwest Europe in 1942, or even 1943.
 Marshall, who believed military officers should be apolitical and never voted, was initially a doubter about FDR but became an admirer during the course of the war.

-Roosevelt exhibited a good strategic sense in the run up and early years of the war, agreeing with the military chiefs that Germany would be the priority in the event of a conflict with both that country and Japan, and in his sense of where American military priorities should be in the critical eighteen months after Pearl Harbor.
+Roosevelt exhibited a good strategic sense in the run up and early years of the war, agreeing with the military chiefs that Germany would be the priority in the event of a conflict with both that country and Japan, and with his instincts of where American military priorities should be in the critical eighteen months after Pearl Harbor.
 He also had top notch instincts as to what issues required his involvement and decision making and what didn't.

 As I've noted before, in Harry Hopkins he had an informal channel through whom the military chiefs could take issues, trusting Hopkins to decide whether, and how, to make the case to FDR.
 This stands in stark contrast to LBJ, who in the run up to the Vietnam War, had no such route outside the one channel station operated by Robert McNamara.
 For a comparison of FDR with LBJ on this issue read Dereliction of Duty.